Ed-zo/ServerBackuper/README.md

         - `time` - Date and time is used
     - `prefix` Text that will be prepended to the name
 - `out` Folder used for saving archived files
+- `settings` All other optional settings for backupers

 ### Backuper list:
-* `default` Default backuper archives folders and files and saves the tar file in defined `out` folder
+- `default` Default backuper archives folders and files and saves the tar file in defined `out` folder
+- `minecraft` Archives folders and files and notifies server with a message about archiving.
+Sends a message to a screen with running minecraft server.
+Settings:
+    - `screenName` The name of screen in which is minecraft server running

 ### To Do
 - [x] Check for md5 sum of archive (no need to save same backup twice if nothing changed)
 - [ ] Delete old archives
 - [ ] Create more profiles for:
-    - Minecraft
+    - [x] Minecraft
-    - Uploading archives to other FTPs
+    - [ ] Uploading archives to other FTPs

 ### Known bugs
 Archived file has redundant folder inside